 - 1. Activate the pressure water pump switch. - 2.
 Open all faucets including transom shower (if equipped) and allow tank to empty. - 3.
 Drain the water tank.
 Shut off water pump switch. - 4.
 Mix nontoxic antifreeze with water in accordance with the manufacturer's recommendations.
 (Available at marina & RV stores) - 5.
 Pour solution into the water tank. - 6.
 Turn on pressure water pump switch. - 7.
 Open water faucet and purge until a steady stream of nontoxic antifreeze flows from the faucet.
-If equipped, do the same to the transom shower. - 8.
+If equipped, do the same to the transom shower.
 Turn the pressure water switch to the "off" position.

-Waste System-chemical head
+Waste System

-- 1. With chemical heads, make sure to dump both upper and lower tanks. - 2.
-Chemical heads with pump-out fitting have your closest pump-out facility or marina empty the tank.
-Rinse fitting hose off to prevent debris clinging to the inside of the waste hose. - 2.
-Rinse well with fresh water. - 3.
-Sanitize system as needed.
+1. With chemical heads, make sure to dump both upper and lower tanks.
+Rinse well with fresh water.
+Sanitize chemical head as needed.